 And sometimes we do sports.

-You know, sometimes we have on Herschel Walker or Tim Tebow or cultural issues.
+You know, sometimes we have on Herschel Walker or Tim Thibault or cultural issues.

-Uh like first we'll deliver the baby, and then we'll make sure the baby's comfortable, and then we'll let the mother decide if the baby lives.
+Like, first we'll deliver the baby and then we'll make sure the baby's comfortable and then we'll let the mother decide if the baby lives.

 That would be considered a cultural issue, not as much a political one.